What is ClimateWise?

 In 2006, leading insurers set out to work together to respond to the myriad risks and opportunities of climate change, aiming to reduce the overall risks faced by economies and societies.
 The ClimateWise initiative was launched in 2007 to crystallise, and build on, that leadership.

-ClimateWise is facilitated by the University of Cambridge Programme for Sustainability Leadership and is the insurance sector leadership group, driven by industry leaders.
+ClimateWise is facilitated by the University of Cambridge Institute for Sustainability Leadership and is the insurance sector leadership group, driven by industry leaders.

 Our international membership covers Europe, North America and Southern Africa and all members commit to action, individually and collectively, against the ClimateWise Principles: